mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Custom input component

-You can customize the rendering of the input with the `renderInput` prop.
-Make sure to spread `ref` and `inputProps` correctly to the custom input component.
+You can customize the rendering of the input with the `Input` component slot.
+Make sure to spread `inputProps` correctly to the custom input component.

 {{"demo": "CustomInput.js"}}